yihe-61wu/yihe-61wu.github.io/source/_posts/mathjax.md

 It turned out that I didn't have `pandoc` on my machine at all, so I installed it.

-The maths part seems alright, but `pandoc` complaints a lot.
+The maths part seems alright, but `pandoc` complaints a lot when rendering.
 I was stunned by so many warnings.
-Indeed, some formatting appeared odd.
+Moreover, some formatting is indeed problematic:

+- Bullet points and numbered lists

+# Why and How to Fix

+## Wrong Attempt 1

+My first thought was that I might have installed `hexo-renderer-pandoc` incorrectly.
+After all, `npm` reported vulnerabilities and some of them were high and even critical.
+I ran `npm audit fix` and some vulnerability remained unresolved, requiring manual inspection.

+With little knowledge of `npm`, I consulted `Gemini 2.5 Flash` and decided to address the only vulnerability with a high rating, which was related to `hexo-footnote`.
+The suggestions were mostly confusing to me, except one reminding me of possibilities that some dependencies could be outdated.
+As I only restarted updating this website but not yet updated hexo, I thought I should update things first.

+I updated `Node.js`